Applications are open.

 To be eligible to receive the funding under this application, your organization must be one of the following:

-• an Urban Indian Health Program (UIHP)—a Title V program as defined by the Indian Health Service
+- an Urban Indian Organization (UIO) or a Title V Program as defined by Indian Health Service

-Applicants must also participate in performance measurement, evaluation activities, and a chronic disease community of practice (includes annual webinar-based trainings and optional technical assistance services) to be coordinated by UIHI.
+Applicants must also participate in evaluation activities, community of practice meetings, and technical assistance calls to be coordinated by UIHI.

 Restrictions